mathiasrw/tapeline/readme.md

-# tapeline
+# tapetown

+_Where all the TAP related testing is hanging out_

 Growing the idea of (the awesome) [tape](https://github.com/substack/tape) via [tape-catch](https://github.com/michaelrhodes/tape-catch) aiming for a "batteries included" alternative to mocha.

-If you, like me, feel repelled by the idea of walking away from mocha for testing have a look at the blogpost "[Why I use Tape Instead of Mocha & So Should You](https://medium.com/javascript-scene/why-i-use-tape-instead-of-mocha-so-should-you-6aa105d8eaf4)"
+If you, like I did, feel repelled by the idea of walking away from mocha for testing then have a look at the blogpost "[Why I use Tape Instead of Mocha & So Should You](https://medium.com/javascript-scene/why-i-use-tape-instead-of-mocha-so-should-you-6aa105d8eaf4)"